Sue Verizon in small claims court

 DoNotPay will fill out required court forms

-DoNotPay will help you file your court forms with the court
+DoNotPay will help you officially file your court forms

-When you’re finished filling out your court forms, you will need to deliver them to court, and they will start their filing process.
+When you fill out your forms, you will need to deliver them to court, and they will start their filing process.

 - You need to file your claim in person at your local courthouse with a small claims clerk.